darrensiegel/react-typescript-starter/README.md

 ```

 Next, customize the `package.json`, adding your project name and description
 and rename the directory to something project specific.

+Also customize the
+file `docker-compose.yaml` to specify the exact container_name that you wish
+to use.
+That setting would typically just match the project name.
+You may
+also need to specify additional services (such as a back-end REST API provider),
+depending on what your application requires to run.

 Then, run the application in the containerized development mode.
 This will
 build a container, install necessary packages and finally run the application